ChristineJKim/code-review-checklist/code-review-checklist.md

 - [ ] Is all of the functionality necessary?
 Could parts be removed without changing the performance?
 - [ ] Is the code commented?
-   - [ ] Are the comments necessary?
+   - [ ] Are all the comments necessary?
-   - [ ] Could the code be rewritten so that the comments aren't necessary?

 #### Is the code readable?

 - [ ] Is the code formatted according to the conventions of the language?
 - [ ] Are the formatting conventions consistent?
 - [ ] Are the variable names reasonable?
+- [ ] Does code pass CheckStyle checks?